invenia/blog/_posts/JuliaLangFeatures.md

 ```

-### How does this work?
-Juxtaposition Multiplication
+How does this work?
+Juxtaposition Multiplication:
-A literal number placed before an expression results in multiplication.
+a literal number placed before an expression results in multiplication.

 ```julia